 The first floor of Omnia Nightclub features the lower level of the Main Room and Omnia’s hip-hop room, Heart of Omnia.
 We’ve identified our table picks for the “best” table locations by denoting them with a color-coded star.
 These tables deliver what we feel to be the ultimate combination of location, view, and party atmosphere, and represent our opinion only.

 Red stars identify our choices for best tables inside the Main Room while the yellow star denotes the best VIP experience in the Heart of Omnia.

 On most nights, tables 1, 2, and 15 are shared with another group.
 During the summer, half of one of these tables will go for around an $8,000 minimum.
 If you want the table to yourself, you may have to shell out $15,000 – $16,000.
-If sharing isn’t what you want to do, select a dance floor table instead.
+If sharing isn’t you’re thing, select a dance floor table instead.

-The second level of Omnia features balcony tables and skyboxes (extra-large tables) overlooking the Main Room.
-The Terrace (outside rooftop) is for the nights you want to spend under the stars.
+The second level of Omnia features balcony tables and skyboxes (extra-large booths) overlooking the Main Room.
+The Terrace is for the nights you want to be outside on the club’s rooftop.

 The best table locations on the second level of the Main Room are without question the skyboxes.
 Not only are they larger than the other booths on the second level but they also provide a unique view, almost as if you’re suspended over the DJ booth.